Scale AI: Additional investment from Meta (2025)

+Scale Labs

+In March 2026, the company launched Scale Labs, an expanded research division that builds upon its Safety, Evaluation, and Alignment Lab (SEAL), founded in 2023.
+Scale Labs serves as a hub for research on AI model capabilities, post-training evaluation methods, enterprise deployment, and risk-oversight infrastructure.
+The division focuses on understanding and testing the reliability of advanced, agentic, and multimodal AI systems in real-world environments, developing public benchmarks and evaluation frameworks such as SWE-Atlas and Voice Showdown.

 Remotasks

 In 2017, Scale AI established Remotasks, a crowdworking platform to support the creation of labeled data for machine learning, particularly in areas such as computer vision and autonomous vehicles.
 The subsidiary has facilities in Southeast Asia and Africa.

 In 2019, Scale AI set up a company called Smart Ecosystem Philippines to operate Remotasks within the country.
 In the Philippines, many of Remotasks' hires are freelance contractors not covered under labor laws.
 The pay for some annotation tasks dropped to less than one cent due to "vicious competition" after Remotask expanded to India as well as Venezuela.
 Late payments are reportedly "commonplace", and some workers received only a few percent of their promised compensation.
 In 2022, an Oxford Internet Institute study said Remotasks met the "minimum standards of fair work" in only one out of ten criteria.

 Remotasks has been criticized for obscuring its affiliation with Scale AI, opaque communications, and abrupt changes in worker access in some regions.
 In early 2024, the platform terminated operations in several countries, including Kenya, Nigeria, and Pakistan, citing administrative and operational considerations.